etamu-class/assg00/README.md

 - Basic Git usage, and using GitHub repositories for committing work and pull requests.
 - Unit test frameworks, we use the Catch2 unit test framework for our C++ coding assignments.
+- Using Dev Containers in VSCode to have a common set of development tools.

 This practice assignment will walk you through the basic procedures and setup of assignments for our class assignments.
 Videos of the instructor